DaniDevOfficial/Versicherungsrechner-React/README.md

 ## Contributing to Versicherungsrechner-React

-To contribute to <project_name>, follow these steps:
+To contribute to Versicherungsrechner-React, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b master`.